PortiESP/Notion2Obsidian/Docs/scripts.md

 # ObsidianConverter

-## Conversion algorithms
+> This scripts are the ones I've written before translating to JS, you can use one of thoose if you dont want to use the app but they are not updated with the most recent fixes

-### Rename files
+## Rename files

-> This script must be executed with *powershell* and in the path where we want to perform the recursive renaming, it will also create a `errors.txt` file in the current directory where it will write the paths that had some issues renaming (*usually files with the same name in the same path, you must rename thoose yourself since obsidian doesnt support duplicated names in the same path*)
+> This script must be executed with PowerShell and in the path where we want to perform the recursive renaming.
+It will also create an errors.txt file in the current directory where it will write the paths that had some issues renaming (usually files with the same name in the same path).
+You must rename those yourself since Obsidian doesn't support duplicated names in the same path.

 ```powershell
 Get-ChildItem -Recurse | Where-Object { $_.Name -match '.*\.md$|.*\.csv$|^(?!.*\.[a-zA-Z0-9]+$).+$' } | Sort-Object { $_.FullName.Length } -Descending | ForEach-Object {